Mykel68/resume/index.md

 - **Expense Tracker:**
   Engineered a full-stack expense tracking platform featuring real-time data visualization, budgeting tools, and an intuitive interface for efficient financial management.
   **Tech Stack:** Next.js, Express

+- **DevLounge (Telegram Bot):**
+  Developed a Telegram bot that gives update on tech news, job listings, and other relevant information.
+  **Tech Stack:** Python, Telegram Bot API

+- **DevLounge (Full):**
+  Developed a full-fledged telegram to get live data that supplies supplies updates on tech news, job listings from various sources, and other relevant information all in one place.
+  **Tech Stack:** Python, Telegram Bot API, Javascript

 ---